 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 Kindred in Death

-This romantic suspense is a hardcover edition that was published by Putnam Adult on November 3, 2009 and has 374 pages.
+romantic suspense that was published by Putnam Adult on November 3, 2009 and has 374 pages.